Bacurio delphinatifolius (Senecio peregrinus) - Plant Information and Care Tips

 Etymology

 The name delphinatifolius comes from Latin, meaning dolphin-like, due to its leaf shape.
-The hybrid parentage of Baculellum articulatum and Curio rowleyanus adds to its interesting backstory.
+The hybrid parentage of Baculellum articulatum and Curio rowleyanus adds to its unique lineage.

 Order Your Bacurio Today!